 Dedicated customer service representative with excellent active listening skills and creativity in problem-solving.
 Skilled in using verbal communication to resolve customer issues and maintain high levels of customer satisfaction.
 Proven ability to think analytically and make sound decisions in a fast-paced environment.

 Now take a look at your work history.
-This section is the core of most resumes, and every bullet point is another opportunity to highlight a skill — and the impact it has made.
+This section is the core of most resumes, and each bullet point is another opportunity to highlight a skill and its impact.

 Work Experience: